laravel/docs/collections.md

 <a name="method-pad"></a>
 #### `pad()` {#collection-method}

-The `pad` method will pad a value to the left or the right of the collection items if it the length is less than the given length.
-It behaves the same way as the [array_pad](https://secure.php.net/manual/en/function.array-pad.php) function in PHP.
+The `pad` method will fill the array with the given value until the array reaches the specified size.
+This method behaves like the [array_pad](https://secure.php.net/manual/en/function.array-pad.php) PHP function.

-To pad to the left, you can specify a negative size.
-If the absolute value of size is less than or equal to the length of the array then no padding takes place.
+To pad to the left, you should specify a negative size.
+No padding will take place if the absolute value of the given size is less than or equal to the length of the array:

     $collection = collect(['A', 'B', 'C']);